-The top awards in each program will be awarded at the 66th Annual Convention at the Gaylord Opryland Hotel in Nashville, TN, during the Closing Ceremony on Saturday April 7, 2018.
-The General Scholarship and Promise of Nursing Scholarship recipients will be recognized during the Opening Ceremony on Wednesday, April 4, 2018; the Marilyn Bagwell grant will also be presented during this time.
+The top awards in each program will be awarded at the 67th Annual Convention at the Salt Palace Convention Center in Salt Lake City, UT, during the Closing Ceremony on Saturday, April 6, 2019.
+The General Scholarship and Promise of Nursing Scholarship recipients will be recognized during the Opening Ceremony on Wednesday, April 3, 2019; the Marilyn Bagwell grant will also be presented during this time.

 Honorable Mentions, if awarded, will be published in Convention News and available in the Convention office.
 See Convention News onsite for details.

-The Isabel Hampton Robb Award and Project InTouch Grand Prize winner will be presented during the Thursday, April 5, 2018 plenary session; the Leader of Leaders award and Essay winners will be presented during the Friday, April 6, 2018 plenary session.
+The Project InTouch Grand Prize winner will be presented during the Thursday, April 4, 2019 plenary session; the Leader of Leaders award and Essay Contest winners will be presented during the Friday, April 5, 2019 plenary session.

 Choose an Award: